 - A. Samuel is 56 years old and Diedra is 52.
-They are married, and both have family coverage under separate HDHPs.
-Samual and Diedra are treated as having family plan coverage, and therefore their combined 2022 maximum annual HSA contribution is \$7,300.
-They have options for making their HSA contributions. - They may split the maximum family contribution equally at \$3,650.
-And Samual can contribute another \$1,000 as a catch up contribution because he is over 55. - They can agree to contribute different amounts that do not total more than the maximum family contribution limit plus Samuel's catch up contribution, which is \$8,300 in 2022.
+They are married, and both have family coverage under separate qualified HDHPs.
+Samuel and Diedra are treated as having family plan coverage and can combine contributions up to the maximum annual HSA contribution limit for a family plan.
+They have options for making their HSA contributions. - They may split the maximum family contribution equally.
+Additionally, Samuel can contribute the catch up contribution amount because he is over 55. - They can agree to contribute different amounts that do not total more than the maximum family contribution limit plus Samuel's catch up contribution.